JavierLazzarino/weatherApp/README.md

 - I had problems with supertest and some of the weather endpoints (/v1/current/* and /v1/forecast/*) which are reacheable from any REST client.
 Apparently is something that has been reported by users [many times before](https://github.com/visionmedia/supertest/issues/255) but still not addressed.
 - Obviously the **.env** file is one of those normally included on .gitignore, although this time I left it on the repository to ease your testing and review.
 Regarding the "leaked" API is not something I particullary care because this is a coding exercise and once the review finishes I'll completely remove the repository and delete my API credentials.

+## Room for improvement

+- Although is pretty optimized, both Service and UI could use GraphQL to reduce communication payloads.
+- Implement the solution with TypeScript instead of plain JavaScript.